IndrekHaav/photoprism-builds/README.md

 # Unofficial PhotoPrism builds for Linux

+**Note**: As of October 2023, PhotoPrism provides official Linux builds at https://dl.photoprism.app/pkg/linux/.
+Please use those instead.

 ## 🚧 Work in progress 🚧

 This repo contains unofficial builds of [PhotoPrism](https://github.com/photoprism/photoprism) for Linux.